 - Have you been convicted of any felonies or misdemeanors?

-- Every injury and illness you have ever had in your entire life.
-Expect to recall every hospital visit, the names of every doctor you've ever been to see and all of your medical history.
-Answer as completely as you can, and add "That is all I remember at this time" or something similar.
+- What illnesses and injuries have you had over the course of your life?
+(Expect to recall every hospital visit, the names of every doctor who has ever treated you, and other details of your medical history.
+Answer as completely as you can, and add "That is all I remember at this time" or something similar as a disclaimer.)

-- Details about your accident: where you were going, where you were coming from, where you stopped in between.
-What route you took, when you left, what you'd been doing prior to leaving, who was with you, how the accident happened, whether you were wearing a seatbelt, what direction you were traveling, whether your turn signal was on, what condition your car was in prior to the collision, what discussion you had with the other drivers and the police.
+- Describe the details of your accident.
+(For example, for a deposition in a car accident case, the lawyer who is deposing you will try to walk you through every aspect of the accident: where you were going, where you were coming from, where you stopped in between, what route you took, when you left, what you'd been doing prior to leaving, who was with you, how the accident happened, whether you were wearing a seatbelt, what direction you were traveling, whether your turn signal was on, whether your headlights were on, what condition your car was in prior to the collision, what discussion you had with the other drivers and the police, etc.)

 - Describe the details of your injuries.
 (That means providing the names of every doctor who treated you; describing how you were referred to each doctor, your physical complaints to each doctor, what treatment you received from each doctor, whether the doctors have been paid -- and if not, how much is still owing to each of them, what work you've done since your injury, how many times you've been to treatment, etc. You may even be asked some trick questions that are designed to make you look bad no matter how you answer: Are you feeling better today?
 Why did you see a chiropractor instead of a "real" doctor?
 Who is paying your doctor?)